 - Prague Folklore Days is the biggest folk dance event in Central Europe.
 Taking place at the end of July every summer, this extravaganza provides free, public performances (including singing, dancing, marching bands, majorettes, etc.) on Prague's most famous squares.

 July Travel Tips

 Before you board your flight to Prague, there are some things you should keep in mind.
 The farther in advance you plan, the better, especially in this busy month.

 - Book your hotel and flights well in advance if you plan to travel to Prague in July.
 Accommodation and transportation services book up early for the high season.

 - Reservations for restaurants might be required, especially for dinner.

-- Be wary of Prague pickpockets who work most efficiently in crowded areas.
+- Be wary of Prague pickpockets who work most efficiently in crowded areas and target evident tourists.